 As work commitments prevent me from getting to the sort of articles I want to write, I have to settle for much shorter filler material for the time being.
 But, unlike most of my blog posts, the photo below is not reflective of any particular location.
 It could be just about anywhere in the country.

 Our original intention for taking this photo while in New Orleans was to vindicate ourselves in case we were ticketed for not paying for our off-street space in a private surface lot.
-But it also proves useful for another musing on the necessity of parking.
-Yes, it’s a private, self-service parking meter.
-And the black
+But it also proves useful for another musing on the necessity of parking, and the implications of free parking.
+Yes, it’s a private,